THOUGHT LEADERSHIP & ADVOCACY

 Dooter Malu is an attorney with many years of experience in law reform, financial institutions, human rights and international humanitarian & criminal law.
 A graduate of Harvard Law School, he previously worked with the office of the prosecutor at the International Criminal Court and the United Nations Criminal Tribunal for the former Yugoslavia where he was involved in the prosecution of suspects responsible for the 2007 post-election violence in Kenya and the Srebrenica massacre in the former Yugoslavia respectively.
 Dooter also worked as a Principal Legal Officer with the Human Rights Commission in Nigeria and served as Head of the Freedom of Information Department.
 Dooter previously served as an in-house counsel for Keystone Bank in Lagos where he coordinated the legal work of 35 branches of the bank.
 He has served as a delegate at the Nigeria-Switzerland Political Dialogue on Human Rights and a reader for the Mandela Washington Fellowship 2015 & 2016.
 He is currently a Senior Manager with Kings & Goodman where he leads its strategic engagement in North America.
 He is a licensed attorney in New York and the Federal Republic of Nigeria.
 He currently resides in Washington DC.

-Gabriel Nagy – Communities and Sustainable Development
+Gabriel Nagy – Lead, Communities and Sustainable Development

 With a background in architecture, urban planning & economics and management, Gabriel is a multifaceted developer and hands-on executive, with global experience in planning, structuring, managing and executing complex and large scale, profitable and successful public and/or private projects.
 His priorities include designing more attractive, economically and environmentally sustainable communities.
 He has pioneered alternative service-delivery (public-private partnership) and financing models (value capture) while incorporating project management rigor and best practices to deliver high quality, cost-effective and socially responsible for-profit and donor-funded real estate, infrastructure and community projects focusing on: poverty alleviation, planning, zoning, public housing, economic development, redevelopment, climate change adaptation, post-disaster/conflict aid and recovery assistance, municipal finance, land/property development project in LAC, Asia, Eastern Europe, USA and the Middle East.
 He is fluent in Spanish (native) and English.
 He is a member of the International Research Foundation for Development’s (IRFD) advisory council, member of the Colombian Builders Association (CAMACOL), member of Lupien Rosenberg et Associés professional network, certified Project Management Professional (PMP®) and lecturer at the Urban Management Program at Universidad del Rosario.
 He currently lives in Chicago.